agdhruv/stefanmiodrag.com/README.md

 # generated .css files will be located in the /css directory
 ```

 By default, Valet serves your projects using the `.dev` extension.
-To visit the site, head to `stefanmiodrag.com[.dev]` in your browser.
+To visit the site, head to `stefanmiodrag.com[.dev]`.